esphome/esphome-docs/cookbook/esw01-eu.rst

 -------------

 As the Voltson has its SEL pin permanently pulled high, we are unable to switch from voltage measurement to current measurement.
-This will be circumvented by `defining the initial mode to be voltage measurement <https://esphome.io/components/sensor/hlw8012.html#permanent-sel-pin>`_ and calculating the current with `Ohm's law <https://en.wikipedia.org/wiki/Ohm%27s_law>`_: ``P (watts) = V (volts) x I (amps)``
+This will be circumvented by defining the initial mode to be voltage measurement (see :doc:`/components/sensor/hlw8012` documentation) and calculating the current with `Ohm's law <https://en.wikipedia.org/wiki/Ohm%27s_law>`_: ``P (watts) = V (volts) x I (amps)``

 .. code-block:: yaml